Myriad-Dreamin/typst.ts/README.md

 typst-preview:build: Done in 3.73s.
 ```

-The project (typst-preview as a example) will cache and use the local built packages.
+The project (typst-preview as an example) will cache and use the local built packages.

 ### Build from source and check